cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 {: .notice--primary}

 - Delete the `sd:/private/ds/app/484E494A/pit.bin` file from your SD card
-   - If you used another exploit, delete the relevant files concerning that exploit instead
+   - If you used another exploit, delete the files from that exploit instead
 - Delete the `UNLAUNCH.DSI` file from your SD card

 Continue to [Installing hiyaCFW](installing-hiyacfw)